 As a tenant you have a number of responsibilities to your landlord; one of these is to pay your rent in full and on time.
-Please be aware that late payment of rent can lead to additional charges (refer to the fee guide) and eventually to you being evicted from the property.
+Please be aware that late payment of rent can lead to interest charges and eventually to you being evicted from the property.